Geometric Solution of Turbulence as Diffusion in Loop Space: The Yang-Mills Connection and Universal Duality

 ensuring that $\exp{-\kappa S[C]}$ is annihilated by the loop operator.
 This construction yields a parity-even, factorized form of the Wilson functional,

-where $S_{\pm}[C]$ are the areas of the analytic self-dual and anti-self-dual surfaces bounded by the same loop.
+where $S_{\pm}[C]$ are the areas of the analytic self-dual and anti-self-dual surfaces bounded by the same loop, and $W_0[C]$ is the perturbative solution corresponding to asymptotic freedom.
+The minimality conditions with the extra self-duality constraint allow an exact harmonic solution inside the unit disk ($|z| <1$)

-For planar loops, the dual area is $|S|=2\sqrt2|D|$, reproducing the confining area law, while for general nonplanar or twisted loops, the shape dependence distinguishes it from the Euclidean minimal surface.
-The harmonic-map solution \cite{migdal2025HodgeDualMatrix} clarifies the geometry: the Hodge-dual surface corresponds to a harmonic embedding $X:\mathcal{D}\!\to\!M_N(\mathbb{C})$ with the induced conformal metric $g_{ab}=e^{\varphi}\delta_{ab}$, where the Liouville field $\varphi$ governs local scale fluctuations.
+For non-intersecting loops, the dual area is $S_\pm[C]=2\sqrt2|A[C]|$, where $A[C]$ is the minimal Euclidean area bounded by $C$.
+This reproduces the confining area law, while for self-intersecting loops, our solution is additive across the closed parts, unlike the Euclidean minimal surface, which switches between topologies to achieve the global minimum of the area.
+Our additive solution, however, represents the local minimum of the area, which is sufficient for the confining factor to satisfy the MM loop equations.

 This analytic result provides the first explicit geometric realization of the Yang--Mills confining string and establishes a bridge between gauge theory, dual string geometry, and the loop-space formulation of turbulence.

 The fact that the very same quantized number-theoretic structure governs the universal attractor in both classical fluid turbulence and fundamental gauge theory is the strongest evidence of a deep unifying principle.
 This duality—between a strongly coupled, chaotic field theory and a weakly coupled, solvable string theory on a discrete target space—is a new manifestation of a principle familiar from the AdS/CFT correspondence.